Team-Swinburne/TS_23-Altium-Project/README.md

 # ts_23_altium-project (Rename to your project title!)
 Template repository for Team Swinburne Altium based projects (Change after creating repository!)

+Hit the use this as template, to use this as a template!

 # Instructions for creating new repository (Delete this section)
 This is a template repository; use this to create a new repository.
 Create a single folder for your project, with the Altium project inside.